mburazin/frontend-nanodegree-feedreader/README.md

 ## How to run the unit tests

-Just open the file `index.html` inside the web browser or navigate to [online version of the webpage](https://mburazin.github.io/frontend-nanodegree-feedreader/) and the unit tests will run automatically.
+Just open the file `index.html` inside the web browser and the unit tests will run automatically.
 The test results will be shown at the bottom of the page in the _Jasmine_ section.

 #### Attribution